rishabh-bector/chief/README.md

 echo "deploying"...
 ```

 A `chief.pipeline` file has 3 sections: info, build phase, and deploy phase.
 Underneath the `info` section must be a `repo:` followed by the url of your git repo.
+Once the Chief server is running your new pipeline, this will be the repo that it pulls release branches from.

+The `build phase` and `deploy phase` sections simply contain shell commands to execute once Chief has cloned your release branch.
+These commands will be executed in the top-level directory of the repo.

+## Creating a new pipeline

+Now that you've written a pipeline file, make sure to commit it to your repo.
+Now, back on your server, create the pipeline by running the following command in the repo:

+`chief pipeline create`

+This command will look for a `chief.pipeline` file, and the Chief server will begin polling your repo for updates.

+## Configuration Options

+## Pipeline Management

-## Access management
+## Access Management

 `chief access add <username>`

 `chief access remove <username>`

+## Configuration Options